-Lauren A. Baldassarre, MD, Assistant Professor of Cardiovascular Medicine and Diagnostic Radiology, is Director of the Cardio-Oncology Program at Smilow Cancer Hospital.
-The program is designed to help address the cardio-toxic side effects of chemotherapy treatment, as well as the confounding problem of co-existing cardiac disease and cancer.
-The Program also provides pre-surgical and pre-treatment cardiac evaluation for patients with cancer.
+The Cardio-Oncology Program at Smilow Cancer Hospital is designed to help address the cardio-toxic side effects of chemotherapy treatment, as well as the confounding problem of co-existing cardiac disease and cancer.
+The program also provides pre-surgical and pre-treatment cardiac evaluation for patients with cancer.

 The program began in response to emerging data, which indicates that newly developed drugs for cancer treatment are having unanticipated side effects.
 Drugs such as Herceptin, which is very effective in the treatment of breast cancer, can have cardio-toxic side effects that are just beginning to be understood and researched.

 Fatigue is a common side effect of treatment for cancer.
 Learn more about symptoms and treatment.Read more

 Any problem that affects your healthy tissue and organs and arises as a result of cancer treatment is called a cancer treatment side effect.Read more

 New drugs and medical treatments need to go through a series tests called clinical trials.
 This is how new and better treatments are made possible.Read more

 Chemotherapy uses drugs that kill cancer cells or stop them from multiplying.
 Learn more about this treatment.Read more